m3g/ComplexMixtures.jl/docs/src/tools.md

 A complete example of its usage can be seen [here](@ref 2D-map-example1).
 This function is a convenience function only.
-For a customizable plot, please refer to the source code of the function, which is linked in the above doc entry.
+For a customizable plot, please refer to the source code of the function at [this link](https://github.com/m3g/ComplexMixtures.jl/blob/c017bf6fd8aa412a43c8b3e08945496d2498d104/ext/ComplexMixturesPlotting.jl).

 Basically, we are extracting the contribution of each residue independently and building a matrix where each row represents a distance and each column a residue.
 Using `PDBTools`, this can be done with, for example: